Zeerix/RubyBukkit/README.md

 -------

 Any files in plugins/ with the extension .rb will be loaded as Ruby plugin.

-The Ruby script must define the three constants Name, Main and Version.
-'Name' is the name of the plugin, while 'Main' is the name of the main plugin class.
+The Ruby script must call 'Plugin.is' with a block that calls the methods 'name' and 'version' with appropriate string values, similar to how plugin.yml works for Java plugins.
+The value 'main', which defaults to the same as 'name', must be the name of the main plugin class.

 The main class must inherit from RubyPlugin.

 Example:

+    Plugin.is {
+        name "ThePlugin"
+        version "0.1"
+        author "TheAuthor"
+    }

     class ThePlugin < RubyPlugin
-        def onEnable; printf "ThePlugin enabled."; end
+        def onEnable; print "ThePlugin enabled."; end
-        def onDisable; printf "ThePlugin disabled."; end
+        def onDisable; print "ThePlugin disabled."; end
     end

-    Name = "ThePlugin"
-    Main = "ThePlugin"
-    Version = "0.1"